PipeOpsHQ/pipeops-k8-agent/docs/faq.md

 This is **normal and expected**.
 The agent:

+1. Sends a heartbeat to the control plane every 30 seconds
+2. Each heartbeat includes monitoring information (Prometheus URL, credentials, etc.)
-1. Monitors the Prometheus service for availability
+3. To get this information, the agent discovers the Prometheus service dynamically
-2. Checks every 30 seconds to ensure metrics can be collected
-3. Logs at INFO level when successfully discovered
+4. Logs at INFO level when successfully discovered

+**Why dynamic discovery?** Different Kubernetes distributions (K3s, managed clusters, vanilla K8s) deploy Prometheus with different service names.
+The agent detects the actual service name and port automatically.

-Other services (Grafana, Loki, OpenCost) were discovered at startup but don't need periodic re-discovery.
+Other services (Grafana, Loki, OpenCost) are discovered once at startup because they don't need to be included in heartbeat messages.

 ### Q: Can I disable these periodic logs?